 We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurants.

-The journey of the Poon Hill trek will continue downwards from the Ghorepani hills and will take one via the Modi Khola Valley – a lush green terraced valley.
-Travellers can also visit the beautiful village of the Ghandruk, located on the lap of the Annapurna range.
-Visit to the village will promise to be a spectacular experience of rich culture, traditional houses and great landscape.
+The journey of the Poon Hill Trekking will continue eastwards from the Ghorepani hill and will take via the beautiful Ghandruk village on the lap of Annapurna range and continue through the Modi Khola Valley – a lush green terraced valley.
+Visit to the village will promise to be a spectacular experience of rich culture, traditional houses, and great landscape.
 The journey will round-up once again at Pokhara.

 We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurants.